ericharm/vim-setup/readme.md

 # Vim and other configs

 - you'll need pathogen (https://github.com/tpope/vim-pathogen)
-- manually install airline for vim: `git clone https://github.com/vim-airline/vim-airline ~/.vim/bundle/vim-airline`
 - I use vim 8.0 which I installed via homebrew, for no reason other than getting the + buffer so I can copy to my Mac's clipboard
-- I have removed my bundle folder.
+- I have removed my bundle folder from this repo.
 The plugins that my vimrc depends on are: ctrlp, ctrlsf, nerdcommenter, supertab, syntastic, vim-airline, vim-fugitive, vim-javascript-syntax and vim-windowswap.
 - I also use emmet-vim and a few additional syntax/linting pluging